 Dr. Bird is an Associate Professor in the Department of Human Sciences and Molecular Genetics.
 Research in the Bird lab uses fission yeast as a model system to identify the mechanisms by which cells control the acquistion, distribution, utilization, and storage of essential metal ions.

 Associate Director, Jeff Firkins

 Dr. Firkins is a Professor in the Department of Animal Sciences.
-His current research is area is carbohydrate and protein digestibility in ruminants.
+His current research area is carbohydrate and protein digestibility in ruminants.
 He also has an interest in rumen and gut microbiology.